 Myth No.3 – NEET is the toughest to crack and is only for brilliant minds

 Fact – It is a no-brainer that NEET is one challenging entrance test given the number of students participating to crack the exam, vying for seats in medical colleges.
-However, NEET can only be taken up by cracking by those toppers is certainly a misconception.
+However, NEET can only be taken up by those toppers is certainly a misconception.
 Any medical aspirant, with proper guidance and sheer dedication, adhering to complete preparation is sure to qualify.

 Myth No.4 – You need to be rich to study medicine

 Fact – This is outright a misconception.
 You do not have to be the son/daughter of a big name to pursue medicine.
-Robust approach towards preparing for NEET and hence a competent NEET score can land you in the most prestigious medical colleges of India.
+A robust approach towards preparing for NEET and hence a competent NEET score can land you in the most prestigious medical colleges of India.
 The fee structure at government medical colleges is lesser than a regular degree.
-Moreover, in view of this, the government has laid several schemes of scholarships and other programmes for the deserving and meritorious candidates.
+Moreover, in view of this, the government has laid several schemes of scholarships and other programmes for deserving and meritorious candidates.

 Myth No. 5 – All work and No play